leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/7greimass_greimasian_semiotics_greimas.md

 ---
-UID: "7GreimasS"
-Title: "Greimasian Semiotics"
-Author: "Greimas"
+Author: Greimas
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: SEMANTICS
-Last Edited: "9/4/2024, 3:33:49 AM"
+Last Edited: 9/4/2024, 3:33:49 AM
 Prima-Forma:
-  - "animus"
+- animus
-  - "meaning"
+- meaning
-DIR: "SEMANTICS"
-Summary: "Greimasian semiotics, developed by Algirdas Julien Greimas, focuses on analyzing the deep structures that generate meaning in texts, using tools like the semiotic square and actantial model.
-This framework uncovers the underlying relationships within narratives, influencing literary studies, anthropology, and communication through its systematic approach to understanding meaning."
+Summary: Greimasian semiotics, developed by Algirdas Julien Greimas, focuses on analyzing the deep structures that generate meaning in texts, using tools like the semiotic square and actantial model.
+This framework uncovers the underlying relationships within narratives, influencing literary studies, anthropology, and communication through its systematic approach to understanding meaning.
+Title: Greimasian Semiotics
+UID: 7GreimasS
 ---
 ### Title: **Greimasian Semiotics**

 - **Greimasian Semiotics**: